 Now it may have seemed like we got off the topic at hand which is meditation, but it is absolutely necessary to know who you are in the absolute sense in regards to meditation.

-Knowing that meditation is being aware of the present moment.
-And that being aware of the present moment is seeing through the illusion of thoughts….
+Know that meditation is being aware of the present moment, and that being aware of the present moment is seeing through the illusion of thoughts….

 Let’s ask the question…

 Are you ACTUALLY “DOING” any-thing?

 Doing, action, and striving all require physical movement.
 Physical movement requires some movement of thought.